 - In April to early May, students perform in studio recitals or in a solo recital.

-- Students in Silver Strings 1 and 2, Concertino and Intermezzo orchestras perform in a year-end concert at the Koger Center for the Arts.
+- The beginning classes and all orchestras perform in a year-end concert at the Koger Center for the Arts.
+This is usually the first Monday in May.

 Report cards are issued twice a year to students in all levels.